 2.10 Closely linked to the economy, Breckland's housing market has seen house prices rise much faster than incomes.
-At present, the average two-bedroom property cost 53⁄4 times the average income.
+At present, the average two-bedroom property cost 53/4 times the average income.
 A Strategic Housing Market Assessment in 2006/07 has set out a number of mechanisms for achieving a balanced housing market in Breckland.
-The Local Development Framework is required by the East of England Plan to deliver at least 15,200 new homes over the period to 2021, of which at least one third are required to be affordable and of which 6,000 will be delivered in Thetford as a Key Centre for Development and Change.
-In order to provide at least 15 years of deliverable housing land, the Local Development Framework will roll forward to 2026 and positively plan for 19,100 net new homes to 2026.
+The Local Development Framework is required by the East of England Plan to deliver at least 15,200 new homes over the period to 2021, of which at least one third are required to be affordable and of which 6,000 will be delivered in Thetford as a Key Centre for Development Framework will roll forward to 2026 and positively plan for 19,100 net new homes to 2026.